Chronic pain: Effect of chronic pain in the workplace

 In the workplace, chronic pain conditions are a significant problem for both the person with the condition and the organization; a problem only expected to increase in many countries due to an aging workforce.
 In light of this, it may be helpful for organizations to consider the social environment of their workplace, and how it may be working to ease or worsen chronic pain issues for employees.
 As an example of how the social environment can affect chronic pain, some research has found that high levels of socially prescribed perfectionism (perfectionism induced by external pressure from others, such as a supervisor) can interact with the guilt felt by a person with chronic pain, thereby increasing job tension, and decreasing job satisfaction.

-Mobility and road safety impacts

-A 2022 systematic review found that chronic pain could increase crash risk among drivers.
-Chronic pain drivers report experiencing difficulties with safety maneuvers, such as shoulder checking for blind spots, merging with traffic, turning corners, and reversing the vehicle.
+A 2025 Swedish cohort study of over 10,000 patients receiving treatment for high-impact chronic pain found that about one-quarter had sickness absence lasting more than 180 days within three years.
+The study identified previous sickness absence as the strongest risk factor of future long-term absence, followed by comorbid neurological disorders, lower self-rated work ability and confidence in recovery, female sex, longer pain duration, and household income.